burakekici/burakekici.github.io/about.md

 My personality type is [INFJ-T][mbtype].
 I enjoy doing many things such as: gaming on Playstation, traveling, karting, sim-racing, cycling, reading, blogging.
 I am also interested in personal finance and [FIRE][fire], interior architecture and minimalism.
 And I love making lists and excel sheets. 🤓

 > "Simplicity is the ultimate sophistication."

+---

+## What is this blog about?

+In this blog, you will find some posts about books, programming, technology, traveling and a variety of my thoughts.

 <br>
 <p style="color:#AAAAAA;font-size:13px">Thanks to <a class="link" href="https://pages.github.com" target="_blank" style="color:#AAAAAA">GitHub</a>, <a class="link" href="https://jekyllrb.com" target="_blank" style="color:#AAAAAA">Jekyll</a>, <a class="link" href="https://github.com/sergiokopplin/indigo" target="_blank" style="color:#AAAAAA">Indigo</a>.</p>